Swift-CowBox/Swift-CowBox-Sample/.github/README.md

 ### Instruments

 Let’s turn our attention to Instruments and begin to measure the performance of a complete app lifecycle.
-Before we launch instruments, let’s add some extra code to our app to take measurements.
+Before we launch instruments, let’s add some extra code to our app to take some more measurements.
 We will add `OSSignposter`[^16] here in `FoodTruckModel`:

 ```diff
  import SwiftUI